 Wilcox Wellness & Fitness is so proud to announce our partnership with Sarah’s House in Maine.
-We have pledged to raise $5,000 annually for this incredible organizations through our new Check-Ins for Charity Program where we donate to Sarah's House for each Facebook Check-in.
+We are excited to support Sarah's House through our Check-Ins for Charity Program where we donate to Sarah's House for each Facebook Check-in.

 Sarah’s House has overwhelming support from the community at Wilcox Wellness & Fitness and we are incredibly excited to be supporting this incredible organization.

 Sarah’s House provides a ‘comfortable home away from home’ for cancer patients and their caregivers while they are receiving cancer treatments in the Bangor area.
 Sarah’s House serves people in Maine who need to travel more than 30 miles to receive their medical treatments.